The allergy season is back

 Pollen, hair, dust mites, sunlight, food, medication: you can be allergic to more or less everything.
 That said, allergy is sometimes a seasonal disease.
 People do not expose themselves to pollen or sunlight all year round.
-Summer is a particularly difficult time for many allergy sufferers.
+Spring is a particularly difficult time for many allergy sufferers.
 What should you look out for?

 - Wasps and other hymenoptera (ants, bees, hornets, etc.) have a type of venom that can create sometimes dramatic and even dangerous allergic reactions.
 In the event of a sting, watch out for signals of possible anaphylactic shock or breathing difficulties.